Visiting Painswick, Queen Of the Cotswolds

 - Location: Gloucestershire on the A46

-The Queen of the Cotswolds is located in the heart of Gloucestershire, on the A46 between Gloucester, Stroud, and Cheltenham.
+Painswick is in the heart of Gloucestershire, positioned on the A46 between Stroud, Gloucester, and Cheltenham.
 It’s 17 miles north of the must-visit Berkeley Castle and 18.5 miles southwest of Sudeley Castle in Winchcombe.

 Where To Stay